Glencore-Xstrata deal unsettles Swiss left wing

-ZURICH Financial haven Switzerland risks a fresh hit to its reputation from the proposed mega-merger between opaque commodities giants Glencore (GLEN.L) and Xstrata XTA.L, left wing groups warned.
+ZURICH, Feb 8 Financial haven Switzerland risks a fresh hit to its reputation from the proposed mega-merger between opaque commodities giants Glencore and Xstrata, left wing groups warned.

 The Alpine nation is struggling to restore its tarnished image as the United States cracks down on hidden offshore accounts held by wealthy Americans in secretive Swiss banks.